Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Definition of the norms

 Recall that $\cS_{-n}\setminus \cS_0$ consists of finitely many smooth unstable curves while $\cS_{n}\setminus \cS_0$ consists of finitely many smooth stable curves, see \cite[(2.19), (2.27), Proposition 4.45, Exercise 4.46,(5.14), (5.15) \S5.4]{chernov book}.

 \begin{defin} An admissible stable curve for $L>0$ and $B>0$ is a subset $W$ of $\Omega_0$, satisfying the following conditions: \begin{itemize} \item[(W1)] $W$ is a stable curve {\bf for the flow}.
 (This implies that $P^+(W)$ is a stable curve for the map, by definition of the stable cones.
-If $P^-(W)$ intersects $n\ge 1$ scatterers, then $P^-(W)$ is a union of $n$ stable curves for the map, using $P^-(W) = T^{-1}(P^+(W))$.) \item[(W2)] $W$ has length at most $L$ and is $\cC^2$, with curvature bounded by $B>0$. \item[(W3)] $P^+(W)$ is a {\bf homogeneous} stable curve\footnote{ This condition is also needed to compare expansion factors for the map and the flow.} for the map $T$ (in particular, $\cos \varphi\ne 0$ for any $(r,\varphi)\in P^+(W)$). \end{itemize} \end{defin}
+If $P^-(W)$ intersects $n\ge 1$ scatterers, then $P^-(W)$ is a union of $n$ stable curves for the map, using $P^-(W) = T^{-1}(P^+(W))$.) \item[(W2)] $W$ has length at most $L$ and is $\cC^2$, with curvature bounded by $B>0$. for the map $T$ (in particular, $\cos \varphi\ne 0$ for any $(r,\varphi)\in P^+(W)$). \end{itemize} If in addition $P^+(W)$ is {\bf homogeneous,} then $W$ is called homogeneous. \end{defin}

 We denote by $\cW^s$ the set of all admissible stable curves for fixed $L = L_0$ and $B = B_0$, where $L_0$ is chosen in Lemma~\ref{lem:growth} below (determined in particular by the complexity condition for the map, see also Definition~\ref{cG_t}) and $B_0$ is chosen after Lemma~\ref{lem:preserved}.
-The set $\cW^s$ is not empty: It suffices to notice that there exist stable curves $W$ with $P^+(W)$ lying in a single homogeneity strip.
-These can be constructed by simply flowing a stable curve for the map backwards under the flow, so that condition (W3) is satisfied.
+The set $\cW^s$ is not empty.
+In fact by simply flowing a homogeneous stable curve for the map backwards under the flow, we may construct homogeneous flow stable curves $W$.
+Unstable curves and (homogeneous) admissible unstable curves are defined similarly.